ORCID/python-orcid/README.rst

 Notes
 -----
-Many limitations put on this library are caused by limitations in ORCID API.
-The library won't provide back compability if ORCID API won't provide it either.
-If there are changes in ORCID API, the library might not work till the changes will be implemented in this library.
+If there are changes in ORCID API, the library might not work till the changes will be implemented by me in this library.
 Pull requests and submitting issues are very welcome.

 Installation